benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

     I don't know how many times I've read or heard this question over the years but if I had a dollar for every one of those times, I'd be a rich man!
 In the past I might've answered this question with <i>"If you have to ask, then the answer is probably 'No'"</i> but I've thought a bit about this question lately and have come to the conclusion that the process, mechanics and practice of programming aren't necessarily well understood before one decides to embark upon a software engineering career path.
   </p>
   <p>
-    Personal experience, and having worked with many, many different people during my career lead me to believe that there are a few common traits that indicate certain people would be quite capable of becoming software enngineers and would greatly enjoy doing so as a career.
+    Personal experience, and having worked with many, many different people during my career lead me to believe that there are a few common traits that indicate certain people would be quite capable of becoming software engineers and would greatly enjoy doing so as a career.
   </p>
   </div>
 <div class="intro-img-border">